danielharrell/open-eyes-lect-2017-18/Open.md

 will spoil---as if the jar's inside *were* outside, and there were no difference between an open jar and a broken jar.
-No difference, that is, between inside and outside, once the barrier between them is gone.
-As if it were easy enough to close the jar, but impossible to open it.
+No difference, that is, between inside and outside, once the barrier between them is gone. ---As if it were easy enough to close the jar, but impossible to open it.

 ---